Special Homemade Soap for Sensitive Skin

 We recommend buying pure, solid glycerin or a bar of unscented glycerin soap.

-Cocoa butter is an ingredient that’s very rich in oils and therefore very nutritious, excellent to complement the cleansing action of glycerin and clay.
+Cocoa butter is an ingredient that’s very rich in oils and therefore very nutritious.
+It’s great to complement the cleansing action of glycerin and clay.

 This product is rich in antioxidants, vitamins, and minerals that prevent cellular aging and a loss of elasticity.